 Three examples of freemium apps and their app subscription models

-There are several ways mobile apps can use a freemium model, and much of this will depend on your app vertical.
-Here are three examples of popular freemium apps and their subscription models.
+There are several ways you can develop your freemium app monetization model.
+Much of this depends on your app’s vertical.
+Below are three examples of popular freemium apps and how their subscription models work.

-Tinder has multiple subscription offers to choose from.
+- Tinder has multiple subscription offers to choose from.
 Users can download the app, swipe through potential matches and set their age and distance preferences free of charge.
 However, once a user swipes left (to avoid matching with another user) that profile is gone forever.
-There is also a limit to the number of Likes a user can perform per day.
-With these features all free of charge, here’s how Tinder offers several services as upgrades to its dating audiences.
+There is also a limit to the number of likes a user can perform per day.
+With these features all available free of charge, here’s how Tinder offers several services as upgrades to its dating audience.

-- Tinder Plus is a premium feature that gives users unlimited Likes, the ability to ‘rewind’ to find a previously swiped user, and more “Super Likes”.
-These are limited Likes that are designed to stand out from regular matches, increasing a user’s chances of matching.
+- Tinder Plus is a premium feature that gives users unlimited likes, the ability to ‘rewind’ to find a previously swiped user, and more “Super Likes”.
+These likes are limited and are designed to stand out from regular likes.
+Super likes increase a user’s chance of matching.
 Users can also boost their visibility on the app once a month, and have an ad-free experience.

-Spotify’s freemium version means users can stream over 50 million tracks for free, with ads playing after a set listening time or after a certain number of skipped songs.
-Users with a subscription gain an ad-free service.
+Spotify’s freemium model means users can stream over 70 million tracks and 2.9 million podcasts for free with ads playing after a set listening time or after a certain number of skipped songs.
+Users with a subscription gain an ad-free service and can download tracks for offline listening.
 Spotify Premium is initially available as a free trial, after which there are different pricing plans for individuals, pairs, families and students.

-MyFitnessPal is a health and fitness app with 180 million users.
-Last year, the app made $108 million in revenue and $17 million profit.
-Users can install MyFitnessPal for free to gain access to meal logging, while those interested in a superior service can subscribe to MyFitnessPal Premium for customizable goals, guided fitness plans and more in-depth performance analysis and insights.
+MyFitnessPal is a health and fitness app with over 200 million users.
+In 2020, the app made $128 million in revenue.
+Users can install MyFitnessPal for free to gain access to meal logging, while those interested in a more granular service can subscribe to MyFitnessPal Premium for customizable goals and receive guided fitness plans, in-depth performance analysis and insights.
 Subscribers can also export CSV files of their progress and adjust daily calorie goals.
-The experience for subscribers is ad-free and, according to MyFitnessPal, Premium members are 65 percent more likely to reach their weight loss goal.

 How to make a freemium app: Five best practices